 Cannabis and music history

-Marijuana and music go way back in U.S. history perhaps starting prominently in the 1920s with the birth of Jazz in New Orleans.
-You can say that weed helped the jazz scene flourish, especially in the black community, by giving creativity to music production and performance.
+Marijuana and music go way back in U.S. history perhaps starting prominently in the 1920s with the birth of Jazz music in New Orleans.
+You can say that smoking weed helped the jazz scene flourish, especially in the black community, by giving creativity to music production and performance.
 Musicians would refer to cannabis in slang terms such as ‘grass’, or ‘reefer’ such as in Cab Calloway’s famous song “Reefer Man”.

 Louis Armstrong, a jazz musician known for his gravelly voice and distinct trumpet style also had a slang word for marijuana – ‘the gage’.
 He used marijuana throughout his career and once said, “We always looked at pot as a sort of medicine.”